rclone/rclone/docs/content/bisync.md

 The `--dry-run` messages may indicate that it would try to delete some files.
-For example, if a file is new on Path2 and does not exist on Path1 then it would normally be copied to Path1, but with `--dry-run` enabled those copies don't happen, which leads to the attempted delete on the Path2, blocked again by --dry-run: `...
+For example, if a file is new on Path2 and does not exist on Path1 then it would normally be copied to Path1, but with `--dry-run` enabled those copies don't happen, which leads to the attempted delete on Path2, blocked again by --dry-run: `...
 Not deleting as --dry-run`.

 This whole confusing situation is an artifact of the `--dry-run` flag.